laitanawe/nextflow-programming/_episodes/02-nextflow_scripting.md

 ~~~
 #!/usr/bin/env nextflow
 kmers = [11,21,27,31]

-//Lists can also be indexed with negative indexes
+// Print the fourth element of kmers
 println(kmers[3])

+//Last element (a list can be indexed with a negative number)
 println(kmers[-1])

 println("The last element of kmers is: " + kmers[3])

 println("The last element of kmers is: $kmers[-1]")

+// Print a range of elements from first to 3rd element
 println("The first three element of kmers is: " + kmers[0..2])

+// An example of how to use the curly bracket notation
 println("The last element of kmers is: ${kmers[-1]}")

+// Print the second-to-the-last element of kmers
 println("The second-to-the-last element of kmers is: ${kmers[-2]}")

 ~~~